 Social Ministry Committee

 The Social Ministry Committee proceeds from the divine promise that whatever the Church does for society’s most vulnerable it does to and for Jesus (Matthew 25:37-40).
 Meeting in odd-numbers months on the third Tuesday at 6:30, the committee deliberates for one hour; identifying community needs and devising ways to meet those needs.
 The committee is presently chaired by Mike Kozak.
 Recent work has included serving the children of Coopersdale’s public housing units, supporting the Greater Johnstown School District with items of need during COVID-19, and organizing a yearly clothing sale where bags of clothing are sold for just $1.
-Pastor Jonathan Adams is the staff liaison to this committee.

 Stewardship and Administration Committee

 In Scripture, Jesus makes it very clear that there’s to be a good and positive place for children in his Church (Mark 10:13-14).
 The Youth Committee seeks to provide such a place for the youngest participants in Mount Calvary’s life and ministry.
 Meeting in even-numbered months on the third Tuesday at 6:30 and limiting its in-person meetings to one hour, the committee manages Mount Calvary’s Sunday school and confirmation programs, as it also seeks to organize fellowship and spiritual growth opportunities for children and their parents.
 Recently growing out of a combination of prior committees, the group has not yet arrived at the appointment of a chairperson.
-Pastor Jonathan Adams is the staff liaison to this committee.